 As they lay there, Rosalie rested her head on her grandmother’s chest.
 She could hear the Old Queen’s heart beating.
 It sounded very weak and tired.

-Finally Rosalie said, “I heard them say you are going to die, Grandmother.
+Finally, Rosalie said, “I heard them say you’re going to die, Grandmother.
 Is that true?”

 “Why, yes it is, Rosa,” replied her grandmother.
 “In fact, I have been dying for some time now.
 It’s rather pleasant.”

 Rosalie was confused.
 She felt so many feelings all at once.
 She was surprised and angry because she hadn’t really believed that the Old Queen would die.
-She was afraid because everyone said death was a terrible, scary thing.
-She felt sad because she knew that when people die, they aren’t there anymore and she didn’t want her grandmother to leave her.
+She was afraid because everyone said dying was a terrible, scary thing.
+She felt sad because she knew that when people die, they aren’t there anymore, and she didn’t want her grandmother to leave her.
 And she couldn’t understand why her grandmother didn’t seem scared or sad.
-Rosalie felt so confused that she started to cry.
+Rosalie felt so confused that she started to cry again.